 Expanding your patients’ understanding of severe aortic stenosis (SAS), also known as heart valve failure

 Achieving improved outcomes starts with trust and communication between you and your patient.
 And using patient-friendly terminology may help them better understand symptoms they may be experiencing and engage during appointments.
-For instance, using metaphors to clarify or reframe SAS as "heart valve failure" may raise awareness and urgency to discuss their symptoms.
+For instance, reframing SAS as "heart valve failure" may raise awareness and urgency to discuss their symptoms.

 Research has shown that shared decision-making can also positively impact the patient experience.
 Ensuring that time is allocated to talk through options and goals can help ensure patients feel informed and part of the decision-making process.1